Revew: ‘Babylicious,’ starring Shehroz Sabzwari, Syra Yousuf, Aadi Adeal Amjad, Shehzeen Rahat, Aamir Qureshi, Salman Saqib and Ankur Rathee

 “Babylicious” should be renamed “Bloated and Atrocious.”
 This overly long romantic comedy is an onslaught of terrible, over-exaggerated acting in a problematic story about a bachelor going to extremes to win back an ex-girlfriend.
 There’s nothing truly romantic about this train-wreck movie, which essentially tells viewers that stalking and telling big lies are the best ways to win someone’s heart.

 Written and directed by Essa Khan, “Babylicous” (which takes place in an unnamed city in Pakistan in 2023) has a very simple and weak plot that is stretched to the breaking point about halfway through this 130-minute junkpile film.
 It’s a one-joke movie about a graduate student named Omar (played by Shehroz Sabzwari), who is desperate to get back together with his former fiancée Sabiha (played by Syra Yousuf), who has become engaged to another man for an arranged marriage.
-(Sabzwari and Yousuf and an ex-couple in real life.)
+(Sabzwari and Yousuf are an ex-couple in real life.)

 In the beginning of “Babylicious,” Omar and Sabiha are engaged and acting very lovey-dovey in a field, where they snuggle and declare their devotion to each other.
 Omar’s nickname for Sabiha is Babylicious.
 Omar and Sabiha have been dating each other for about 15 months.
 But within the first 15 minutes of the movie, Sabiha has dumped Omar because her parents (who don’t approve of Omar) think they can find a better man for her to marry.